-Euro Demolition & Dismantling were instructed by Lafarge, the world’s largest cement producer, to decommission and dismantle an entire 216 acre cement works site, located just 22km east of Chablis, in the Burgundy region of France.
-In Phase one we decommissioned several parts of the plant and were subsequently awarded phase 2 works , to include additional decommissioning and demolition of the site’s buildings and the blow down of a 60 metre high chimney in November 2017, before carrying on with demolition and clearance of other parts of the site.
-All works have now been completed to the client’s satisfaction, without incident or accident.
+Euro Demolition & Dismantling Ltd were instructed by one of the the world’s largest cement producer, to decommission and dismantle an entire 216 acre cement works site, located just 22km east of Chablis, in the Burgundy region of France.
+In phase one we decommissioned several parts of the plant then we were subsequently awarded the phase two works which included additional decommissioning and demolition of the buildings on site, plus the blow down of a 60 metre high chimney in November 2017 before carrying on with demolition and clearance of other parts of the site.
+All works have now been completed to the client’s satisfaction, without any incidents.

 The project was afforded several months of planning, encompassing the production of a robust cost management plan to incorporate a streamlined and cost effective program for international and regional transport logistics and the use of local suppliers.
 Local suppliers were appointed for waste disposal, recycling and transportation services, given the large volumes of steel to be removed from site.